Julia-Immer/developer-notes/developer-notes.md

     This private key will be ignored.
     Load key “/home/scottj/.ssh/id_rsa”: bad permissions

 Reason this happened:
     I had modified the users on my udev machine when trying to add myself to the docker user group.
 They went in and fixed that but then my profile permissions were still unlocked.
 To fix it, I did: chmod 400 /home/scottj/.ssh/id_rsa

+# Python

+## Pep8

+### Imports

+Imports are usually on separate lines like so:
+    `import newspaper

+    from newspaper import Article
+    from nltk.tokenize import sent_tokenize # absolute, thrid party import
+    `

+Three sections to the imports:
+    1. Standard library imports
+    2. Related third party imports (modules that are installed and do not belong to the the current application)
+    3. Local application/library specific imports

+**Not-as-good-but-sometimes-ok Relative Imports**
+    `from . import ap_script
+    from .sibling import example`

+These are acceptable when the import will be too verbose to be explicit.
+'Standard library code should avoid complex package layouts and always use absolute imports.'

 # Java

-### POJOs
+## POJOs

 A "plain old java object", known as a pojo is a simple object class in java and it may or may not follow any standard naming conventions, access methods, or implementation styles.
 The point is that it is a basic java object, plain and simple.

 ### A Java Bean

 A JavaBean is a POJO with a strict set of rules as follows:

 - Access levels – our properties are private and we expose getters and setters
 - Method names – our getters and setters follow the getX and setX convention (in the case of a boolean, isX can be used for a getter)
 - Default Constructor – a no-argument constructor must be present so an instance can be created without providing arguments, for example during deserialization
 - Serializable – implementing the Serializable interface allows us to store the state

-### Try-With-Resources
+## Try-With-Resources

 The try-with-resources statement is a try statement that creates, aka declares, one or more resources (objects that need to be closed after use).
 The try-with-resources statement closes the object automatically at the end of the statement.